HAGENS BERMAN Announces Securities Fraud Class Action against Penumbra (PEN), Encourages PEN Investors to Contact its Attorneys Now

 SAN FRANCISCO, Jan.
-19, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges Penumbra, Inc. (: PEN) investors to submit their losses now.
+21, 2021 /PRNewswire/ --Hagens Berman urges Penumbra, Inc. (NYSE: PEN) investors to submit their losses now.
 A securities fraud class action has been filed, and certain investors may have valuable claims.

 Class Period: Aug.
 3, 2020 – Dec.
 15, 2020